PSYCHO-PASS: Mandatory Happiness

 Developer: MAGES.
 Inc. , 5pb. | Publisher: NIS America, Inc. | Release Date: 2017 | Genre: Adventure / Visual Novel | Website: Official Website | Purchase: Steam

-For a game with the subtitle “Mandatory Happiness” it should probably not come as a surprise that it isn’t set in a very happy world.
-However, happiness is central to the gameworld and indeed the plot as everyone is constantly monitored and dire consequences await those who find their moods getting too dark.
+For a game with the subtitle “Mandatory Happiness,” it should probably not come as a surprise that it isn’t set in a very happy world.
+However, happiness is central to the gameworld and, indeed, the plot, as everyone is constantly monitored, and dire consequences await those who find their moods getting too dark.
 The Sibyl System pretty much runs the show and uses the Psycho-Pass technology to read the “hues” of everyone.
-Those with unfavorable hues can find themselves marked as latent criminals and things only get worse from there.
-Of course, somebody has to do the dirty job of enforcing the punishments meted out by this system and this is where the Public Safety Bureau comes into play.
+Those with unfavorable hues can find themselves marked as latent criminals, and things only get worse from there.
+Of course, somebody has to do the dirty job of enforcing the punishments meted out by this system, and this is where the Public Safety Bureau comes into play.
 Consisting of Enforcers and Inspectors, it is their responsibility to track down people who are veering too close to unacceptable crime coefficients and take care of them.
 All of this will probably sound very familiar to those who watched the 2012 anime series of the same name on which this visual novel is based.

 In addition to being able to see the story unfold from different perspectives, depending on who you choose as the protagonist, the game also presents you with a series of choices throughout the story.
 These choices can make the story branch and ultimately lead you to one of the many endings in the game.

-In terms of visuals PSYCHO-PASS features a resolution of 1920×1080, which is quite welcome compared to what we usually get from visual novels.
-The game can be played in full screen or windowed mode and has some very nice artwork.
-The characters all look unique and there are tons of locations, all with detailed backgrounds.
+In terms of visuals, PSYCHO-PASS features a resolution of 1920×1080, which is quite welcome compared to what we usually get from visual novels.
+The game can be played in full-screen or windowed mode and has some lovely artwork.
+The characters all look unique, and there are many locations with detailed backgrounds.
 Unfortunately, there is little in the way of animations apart from blinking and moving mouths, but some great CGs make up for this.
-There are times when certain scenes could have benefited from accompanying artwork, but unfortunately the budget for the game clearly didn’t stretch far enough to allow for this.
-Interestingly enough, the game has some art, voice overs and scenes that can be unlocked from the “Extra” menu on the title, but these have to be bought using currency earned playing a bonus mini-game.
-The mini-game is quite addictive though, so this never felt like a chore.
-The interface for the game is straightforward enough, but pay attention to the “Help” screen in the config menu to see the keyboard shortcuts as these are not immediately obvious.
+There are times when certain scenes could have benefited from accompanying artwork, but unfortunately, the budget for the game clearly didn’t stretch far enough to allow for this.

 System Requirements